arpan8/interview-questions/database/readme.md

 * Full Join: Full join returns all the records when there is a match in any of the tables.
 Therefore, it returns all the rows from the left-hand side table and all the rows from the right-hand side table.
 ![alt text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Joins%20in%20SQL.png)

-## 17. Define the primary, foreign, and unique keys and the differences between them? ###
+## 17. Define the primary, foreign, and unique keys, candidate key and the differences between them?

 **Primary key:** Is a key that is used to uniquely identify each row or record in the table, it can be a single column or composite pk that contains more than one column